 Improving Learning Outcomes for the Philippines (ILO-PH)

 As part of the broader Improving Learning Outcomes for Asia (ILOA) project, Improving Learning Outcomes for the Philippines (buy-in) supports a range of education programming, including early childhood education, basic and secondary education, youth and workforce development, and higher education.
 The project aims to provide responsive, on-demand technical assistance and support to the education sector through ongoing consultations and activity implementation with the Department of Education (DepEd).
 Through this partnership, USAID helps boost DepEd’s capacity in conducting and analyzing large-scale educational assessments.
 This includes technical assistance in the development of ‘online dashboards’ that track and measure the progress of Filipino learners through standardized tests, making education data more accessible to policymakers and other stakeholders.
-More broadly, USAID provides regular consultations and trainings to DepEd personnel in charge of developing the agency’s comprehensive learner assessment framework.
+More broadly, USAID provides regular consultations and training to DepEd personnel in charge of developing the agency’s comprehensive learner assessment framework.
 ILO-Ph also aids DepEd in policy-relevant research and measuring learning recovery from the COVID-19 pandemic, helping Filipino educators enhance their teaching methods and positively impact learning outcomes.

 Opportunity 2.0: Improving Second Chance Opportunities for Out-of-school Youth in the Philippines